NormanFriman52/CompanyApp/README.md

 # How it works

-The server create routes and render templates for all of the key pages in the website.
+The server create routes and render templates for all of the pages in the website.
 Server also create routes for the REST API which is used for receiving and transmitting data via HTTP protocol requests.
 Then the data is dynamically fetched via Vue.js and displayed on the website.
 There is socket connection created between the both sides.